 ...
 Or if phrased more obviously, the particularly pithy practice of combining common consonants at the beginning of words.
 It's a specific Sub-Trope of two phonetic father phenomena — "consonance" (consonants) and "assonance" (vowels), wherein similar sounds can occur anywhere in the individual words.

 Different degrees of alliteration are definitely doable, provided one pays particular ponderance to these specified circumstances:

 - Alliteration applies to a particular piece's pronunciation more than its specific spelling.
-As an easy example, "Fatal Family Photo" is obviously indicative of Added Alliterative Appeal ("ph" = "f"), whereas "Combat by Champion" is ...not so much ("c" and "ch" have decidedly different dictations).
+As an easy example, "Fatal Family Photo" is obviously indicative of Added Alliterative Appeal ("ph" = "f"), whereas "Combat by Champion" is ...not as much ("c" and "ch" have decidedly different dictations).
+However, a phrase, name, nickname, or title that is alliterative only in spelling can still be considered an alliteration.
 One must regard regional pronunciations with proper precaution; "Trial by Champion" allows alliteration in occasional accents ("Chrial"), but decidedly not in others, and not in RP/Standard.

 - Alliteration doesn't really require every individual word shares similar starting sounds so minor words lacking verbal stress can be effectively exempted.
 Take "Breaking the Bonds" for example; nobody notices the thorny "the" therein.

 Individual interpretation of this purposeful practice varies by viewer: It can range from a good grammar gag to a personal pet peeve.
 Indeed, it is somewhat susceptible to the Rule of Three, so be careful when considering questionable cases.

 If you are looking for the list of alliterative trope names that was previously here, they have been moved to subpages of Alliterative Name.